aalesv/pak-tools/README.md

 # SSM FlashWrite PAK Tools

-Incomplete support.
-Can extract, decrypt, convert to encrypted binary without protected area.
-Don't flash any files produced with this scripts.
+This software made in educational purpose.
+Using in other purpose is prohibited.
+Don't flash any files produced by these scripts.

 ## Howto